mpjashby/traffic-police-and-collisions/README.md

 The code is split into separate files according to function:

-  1. Data cleaning and formating
+  1. Packages and functinos
-  2. Data analysis
+  2. Data cleaning and formating
-  3. Outputs
+  3. Data analysis
-  4. Functions
+  4. Outputs